GuillaumeDIDIER/Ars-Magica-Characters/Magi/Clara, the Folk Witch/Clara, Matilde's Sister.md

 # Baree, the Wolf

-Baree is a magical wolf that leads the wolves in the forests north of Venice, she's very independent but a few years ago he took a little girl under his wing, this girl was Clara.
+Baree is a magical wolf that leads the wolves in the forests north of Venice, she's very independent but a few years ago she took a little girl under his wing, this girl was Clara.
 From that moment she follows and protects her, Clara reminds her of one of her own young… killed by a group of hunting men when she was younger.

 **Magic Might:** 5 (Animal)
 **Characteristics:** Int +2, Per +0, Pre -2, Com +0, Str -1, Sta +3, Dex +2, Qik +2,